Ray Eames: Plywood design

 Between 1943 and 1978, the Eames Office produced numerous furniture designs that were commercially manufactured, many with plywood.
 The first of the plywood pieces was a leg splint, made for the US Navy.
-The idea arose when one of the Eameses' medical friends described the problems caused by standard metal splints, which had been mass produced using simple designs molded in one plane, rather the a more ergonomic compound curved design that better fit the human body.
+The idea arose when one of the Eames' medical friends described the problems caused by standard metal splints, which had been mass produced using simple designs molded in one plane, rather the a more ergonomic compound curved design that better fit the human body.
 Ray's early background in fashion design proved useful here, as the splint resembled a clothing pattern with a system of darts to contour the plywood to the shape of a leg.
-The Navy commissioned the Eameses to mass produce 150,000 splints.
+The Navy commissioned the Eames' to mass produce 150,000 splints.
 Their company became the Molded Plywood Products Division of Evans Plywood.
 The splint profits enabled these emerging designers to expand their production and experiment with plywood furniture creations.